iotaledger/integration-services/documentation/docs/getting_started/installation/node_setup.md

 # Local Setup

-This section will guide in setting up the Integration Service API using Node.js.
+This section will guide you in setting up the Integration Services API using node.js.
 It is mainly relevant for developers who want to contribute to the project or create a project fork.

 ## Requirements

-Please make sure to have the following installed before moving forward:
+Please make sure to have the following dependencies installed before moving forward:

 * [node.js](https://nodejs.org/) min. v15.6.0
 * [docker](https://docs.docker.com/get-docker/)